Getting started

 - Click on "Save"

-After saving, you will see confirmation text "Your site is ready to be published at...".
+After saving, you will see confirmation text "Your site is live at..." at the top of the page.
 For more information on enabling GitHub Pages, see the article on the GitHub website: Configuring a publishing source for your GitHub Pages site.

 If you don't want to have a publicly-available status website, you don't have to enable publishing.
 If that is the case, you can also choose to keep your repository private.
 It is not possible to publish a status website from a private repository without using an API proxy with authentication.
 See #54 and the Configuration for apiBaseUrl